-WHEN the history is read of the courageous fight of the Spanish people in defence of the Spanish Republic and world democracy, one little book written in the heat of the struggle by an experienced English journalist will stand out as a beacon throwing light upon the heroism and resourcefulness of the Spanish workers and their allies.
-It will serve as yet another proof of the enormity of the betrayal of those in the Labour and trade union movement of the world who, while expressing their sympathy with the Spanish people in platonic resolutions, in practice are sabotaging any effective aid for their struggle.
-It will be a damning indictment against the so-called democratic governments of Europe, who were satisfied to leave the Spanish Republic bleeding, the lawfully-elected Spanish Government unaided while giving virtual support to the intervention of the Fascist governments of Europe.
+W/HEN the history is read of the courageous fight of the Spanish people in defense of the Spanish Republic and world democracy, one little book written in the heat of the struggle by an experienced English journalist will stand out as a beacon throwing light upon the heroism and resourcefulness of the Spanish workers and their allies.\ It will serve as yet another proof of the enormity of the betrayal of those in the labor and trade union movement of the world who, while expressing their sympathy with the Spanish people in platonic resolutions, in practice are sabotaging any effective aid for their struggle.
+It will be a damning indictment against the so-called democratic governments of Europe, who were satisfied to leave the Spanish Republic bleeding, the lawfullyelected Spanish government unaided. while giving virtual support to the intervention of the fascist governments of Europe.

-Frank Pitcairn, who has been in Spain ever since the events first began, wrote his book in the intervals between visiting the different fronts and travelling between Spain and Europe, soliciting help for Spain.
+Frank Pitcairn, who has been in Spain ever since the events first began, wrote his book in the intervals between visiting the different fronts and traveling between Spain and the rest of Europe, soliciting help for Spain.
 It is a kaleidoscope of the events of the Spanish war.
 But let the book speak for itself.